 The Suggest Terms feature helps when you’re writing content in WordPress.
 It becomes much easier for you to find the best taxonomy terms for your content.

 Suggest Terms can show two metaboxes on your post editing screen:

-- One metabox can help you browse and select from all your existing terms.
+- Show existing terms: This metabox can help you browse and select from all your existing terms.

-- One metabox can analyze your content and find new ideas for terms.
+- Automatic term suggestions: This metabox can analyze your content and find new ideas for terms.

-This image below shows the metabox where you can browse existing terms:
+This image below features the “Show existing terms” metabox where you can browse existing terms:

 Now let’s give you an overview of the changes you can make to the Suggest Terms feature.
 You can find this feature via the “Suggest Terms” menu link under the main “TaxoPress” menu link in WordPress.